wso2/docs-ei/en/streaming-integrator/docs/guides/handling-errors.md

     define stream StreamA (name string, volume long);
     ```

-3. With Source Mappers
+- Source mappers

-   If the `error.store` is enabled in the deployment.yaml, this will be automatically added to the error store.
+   If the `error.store` is enabled in the `<SI_HOME>/conf/server/deployment.yaml` file, mapping errors are automatically added to the error store.

 ### LOG

 This logs the event with details of the error and then drops the event.
-This can be used with the following.
+This can be used with the following:

-1. With Siddhi Streams
+- Siddhi Streams

+    You can specify this on-error action for streams via the `@OnError` annotation as shown below.

     ```
     @OnError(action='LOG')
     define stream StreamA (symbol string, volume long);
     ```
-    if no @OnError() is specified, the event will be logged and dropped.
+    If you do not specify the on-error action for a stream  via the `@OnError()` annotation, the event is logged and dropped.

-2. With Sinks
+- Sinks

+    You can specify this on-error action by including the `on-error` parameter within the sink configuration as shown below.
     ```
     @sink(type = 'http', on.error='LOG', blocking.io='true',
           publisher.url = "http://localhost:8090/unavailableEndpoint",
           method = "POST", @map(type = 'json'))
     define stream TestPublisherStream (symbol string, volume long);
     ```
-   if on.error parameter is not specified, the event will be logged and dropped.
+   If you do not specify the on-error action for a stream  via the `on.error` parameter, the event is logged and dropped.

+- Source mappers

-3. With Source Mappers, when Error Store is not enabled in the deployment.yaml
+    Logging is the default on-error action for source mappers when the error store is not enabled in the `<SI_HOME>/conf/server/deployment.yaml` file.

 ### STREAM

-Here, if an error occurs for the base stream named `StreamA` , a stream named `!StreamA` is automatically created.
-The base stream has two attributes named symbol and volume.
-Therefore, `!StreamA` has the same two attributes, and in addition, another attribute named `_error`.

-This can be used with the following.
+This can be used with the following:

-1. With Siddhi Streams
+- Siddhi Streams

+    This on-error action can be specified for a  stream via the `@OnError()` annotation.

+    In the following example, the Siddhi query uses the `cast("abc", "double")` function that intentionally generates an error for testing purposes.

     ```
     @OnError(action='STREAM')
     define stream StreamA (symbol string, amount double);